open-resources/dash_curriculum/_sources/part1/chapter4.md

 ### 4.3.1 Change the style of a Markdown component using a slider

 Here we will replace the dropdown from the previous example with a slider.
-Instead of the `children` property of the Markdown component we introduce another property called `style` which can be used for any kind of styling e.g., the color or size of the font.
+In addition to the `children` property of the Markdown component we introduce another property called `style` which can be used for any kind of styling, e.g., the color or size of the font.
 [Chapter 9](../part3/chapter9.md) will give you some more insights on this topic.

 We equip the slider introduced in the previous chapter with an `id` and add the `value` property with a default value to it.
-The respective value of the slider will then be responsible for seizing the markdown.
-In this case, we change the font size of the markdown to be the default value added by twice the value chosen within the slider.
+The respective value of the slider will then be responsible for modifying the size of the markdown.
+In this case, once the callback is triggered, we update the font size of the markdown to be the default value (12) plus twice the value chosen within the slider.

-The following snippet shows the corresponding code.

 ```
 # Import packages